 Penicuik (close to Edinburgh) — a tranquil setting surrounded by

 garden and trees.
-Women, men and children of all ages bring their sadness, fears and hopes, or a desire to grow, to explore and to
+Women and men of all ages bring their sadness,

+their fears and longings, or a desire to grow, to explore and to

 know themselves better.
 Most have some sense that they wish to

-include their experience of their bodies in our therapeutic work
+include their experience of their bodies in our work together